-New this month Correction: The first elf Scott Calvin asks is Larry the Elf (who is later ordered by Bernard to get Charlie some chow) who says he has pointy shoes older than Calvin.
+Correction: The first elf Scott Calvin asks is Larry the Elf (who is later ordered by Bernard to get Charlie some chow) who says he has pointy shoes older than Calvin.
 Calvin then turns to another busy elf, who is female and asks her who is in charge.
 Two different elves.

 Corrected entry: The morning after Scott goes to the north pole, he goes outside with no boots on.
 When he goes back in he has boots on.

 Correction: When Scott goes out to look in the snow he comes back with bare feet.
 When he goes out to car to talk to Charlie you can actually hear his boots going down the steps outside the house, so he obviously put them on before going out.